camarman/GTRPy/docs/user_guide.md

 ### Defining the Metric Tensor

-To define the metric tensor, you can just fill the fields in the **Metric Tensor** frame.
+To define the metric tensor, just fill the fields in the **Metric Tensor** frame.
 In this guide, let us study the *Schwarzschild Coordinate System* as an example.

 ![sch](https://user-images.githubusercontent.com/45866787/213306169-1fa3f7fd-20ee-408f-b840-9ad27f26a495.png)